Nikolas Cruz: Alleged Florida Shooter Was Member Of White Nationalist Group, Leader Confirms

 What Is The “Republic Of Florida”?

-According to its own website, which will not be linked here because it belongs to a hate group, the group is “a white civil rights organization fighting for white Identitarian politics, And the ultimate creation of a white ethnostate so we can be free from anti-white policies and have policies that reflect our values as white westerners.”
+According to its own website, which will not be linked here, the group is “a white civil rights organization fighting for white Identitarian politics, And the ultimate creation of a white ethnostate so we can be free from anti-white policies and have policies that reflect our values as white westerners.”

 According to a Southern Poverty Law Center report from 2015, the group has not been a part of any known violent acts, restricting their activities instead to rallies and speeches.